harshit5674/Image-to-ASCII-python/README.md

 # Image-to-ASCII-python

+My main motivation to do this project is so i can update my profile photo on codeforces or maybe also on Whatsapp!!!

 In this project i will try to make ascii art using images!!

 Currently what i have in mind is a program in which i give a image as input and it gives same image made with ascii charaters.